ahmadSum1/DSD_sound_mapping_IOT/README.md

 # Abstract.
-  This paper describes the development of a system that enables real time data visualization via a webapp regarding sound intensity using multiple node devices connected through internet.
+  This project is about the development of a system that enables real time data visualization via a webapp regarding sound intensity using multiple node devices connected through internet.
 The prototype was realized using ATmega328 (Arduino Nano) and